Paying for College

 College in the U.S. is extraordinarily expensive, and families differ widely in what they can—and are willing to—spend.
 There is no universal “right” number, and no moral high ground in stretching beyond your capacity.

-At Dance and College Counseling, we believe financial clarity is a necessary part of building a sustainable future.
+At Dance & College Counseling, we believe financial clarity is a necessary part of building a sustainable future.
 Before working with any dancer, we meet with parents to discuss parameters including finances and expectations.

 College Is Expensive.